Find Affordable College Courses

 23 Yearly Graduations

 George Washington University tops the list of the most popular school in the U.S. for occupational and environmental health nursing majors who are seeking their master's degree.
 Each year, around 27,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $57,894 per year, while in-state graduate students, on average, pay $32,850 per year.
-During the 2020-2021 academic year, 23 people received their master's degree in occupational and environmental health nursing from GWU.
-Around 30% of these students were from an underrepresented racial-ethnic group, and 87% were women.
+The average in-state tuition for full-time undergraduates is $64,508 per year, while in-state graduate students, on average, pay $35,100 per year.
+During the most recent year for which we have data, 23 people received their master's degree in occupational and environmental health nursing from GWU.
+About 72% of this group were women, and 28% were students from an underrepresented racial-ethnic group.

 6 Yearly Graduations